 For any organisation with an international workforce, the free flow of HR data between different geographies is essential to assure informed decision-making and effective HR processes.

-It is important to be aware that different requirements apply depending on where employees are resident and where their data is processed, so you can be sure you have appropriate processes in place.
+It is important to be aware that different requirements apply depending on where employees reside and where their information is processed, so you can be sure you have appropriate data protection processes in place.

 In the context of the EU, the flow of data is reliant on data adequacy, a status granted by the European Commission to countries outside the EEA who provide a level of personal data protection comparable to that provided in European law.
 The European Commission has granted the UK adequacy status.